 In 1895 German researchers found that men manufacturing synthetic dyes and solvents (aromatic amines) developed bladder cancer.
 In the 1934 Wilhelm Hueper warned DuPont of the connection, and they hired him to study the hazards further.
 (He also worked for the National Cancer Institute leading a section on environmental cancers, influencing Rachel Carson (Silent Spring).)
 He found that…

-* Kettinger labs conducted secret research on coal tar products and insisted foreign coal tar might cause cancer, but not American coal tar regardless of the increasing rates of scrotal tumors in American petrochemical workers.
+- Kettinger labs conducted secret research on coal tar products and insisted foreign coal tar might cause cancer, but not American coal tar regardless of the increasing rates of scrotal tumours in American petrochemical workers.

-* Rich people's tumors differ from the poor due to different exposure to dustier trades and petroleum.
-(Black women have a much higher rate of death from breast cancer largely because they work in more diry and dangerous jobs - like house cleaning.)
+- Rich people's tumours differ from the poor due to different exposure to dustier trades and petroleum.
+(Black women have a much higher rate of death from breast cancer largely because they work in more dirty and dangerous jobs - like house cleaning.)

 Hueper outlined four ways industry avoids focusing attention of cases of occupational cancer…